DID THE UNITED NATIONS CREATE

 economic conditions as will secure the establishment of the Jewish national

-home, as laid down in the Preamble, and the development of self-governing
+home, as laid down in the Preamble, and the development of self-governing institutions,

-the inhabitants of Palestine, irrespective of race and religion.
+of Palestine, irrespective of race and religion.

 ARTICLE 3 The Mandatory shall,